By: John Webb, Maine Criminal Defense Attorney for Over a Quarter Century

 A DUI law firm may have many attorneys working for them.
 During your consultation, you need to ask whether the lawyer you’re talking to will handle your case or if it’ll get assigned to someone else.

 If another lawyer is to handle your case, you need to ask to consult with them directly.
-They need to have all the credentials to effectively represent you.
+They need to have all the credentials to represent you effectively.

 7. What Outcome Do You Expect in My Case?

-While it’s impossible for an attorney to predict the exact outcome of a case before it actually starts, they can look at the details and give you a good idea of how they think it will play out.
+While it’s impossible for an attorney to predict the exact outcome of a case before it starts, they can look at the details and give you a good idea of how they think the case will play out.
+This ability comes from EXPERIENCE in practicing law and knowing the “players” in the Maine courts.

-If you think your arrest was unjust or that procedural mistakes were made by an officer, ask the attorney if they think a dismissal is possible.
+If you think your arrest was unjust or that procedural mistakes were made by an officer, ask the attorney if they believe a dismissal is possible.

-8. How Do You Typically Communicate with Clients?
+8. How Do You Typically Communicate With Your Clients?

-It’s a good idea to ask about their communication procedures up front.
-Do they use an assistant to communicate with clients?
+It’s a good idea to ask about any prospective criminal law attorneys’ communication procedures upfront.
+Do they have full-time personnel?
+Assistants to communicate with clients?
 Is there a specific form of communication (phone, e-mail, text, etc.) that they prefer?

 9. Are You a Member of Any Criminal Law Associations?